Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Name: John Doe

-Contact Information: Telephone number and email address.
-LinkedIn profile
+Contact Information: Telephone number or email address LinkedIn profile

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021.
+- BA in Business Administration, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market research and data analysis for clients of various kinds

-- Developed strong skills of Excel and PowerPoint
+- Developed strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020